Recruiters will assess whether you have management potential, but, rest assured, they are not looking for the ‘finished’ article

 You can search for business and management work experience opportunities on TARGETjobs.
 (But read our advice in this article on how to apply first.)

-You will find that the organisations that offer management jobs and internships tend to have a strong focus on customer service, as well as a number of employees in customer-facing roles: you will typically find them within retailers, hospitality providers, utility companies and retail banks, among other organisations.
+You will find that the organisations that offer management jobs and internships tend to have a strong focus on customer service: you will typically find the largest numbers of vacancies within retailers, hospitality providers, utility companies and retail banks.

 However, don’t overlook the opportunity to win a management-focused internship by entering the TARGETjobs Undergraduate of the Year Awards competition.
-Previous TARGETjobs Management Undergraduates of the Year have won a 10-week summer internship with Enterprise Rent-A-Car, including a week in the USA, while previous winners of the TARGETjobs Future Leader in Business Undergraduate of the Year have won a management internship with Mars and a trip to one of its international sites.
+Previous TARGETjobs Management Undergraduates of the Year have won a 10-week summer internship with Enterprise Rent-A-Car, including a week in the USA, while previous winners of the TARGETjobs Future Leader in Business Undergraduate of the Year have won a sales internship with P&G and a trip to its European headquarters in Switzerland.

 When are the deadlines for business management internships and placements?

 The deadlines for business management internships and sandwich-year placements will differ according to the employer and the sector they are in.
-Most deadlines fall between November and late February, but a few fall outside of these times so it’s worth keeping an eye out throughout the year.
+Most deadlines fall between November and the beginning of March, but a few fall outside of these times so it’s worth keeping an eye out throughout the year.